AnthonyCxx/Notes-and-Writeups/C++/Input and Output/File Input and Output.md

 # Reading from Files

-## Detecting the End of File
+## Detecting the End of File (EOF)
-When looping over a file to read its contents, you either need to know how long the file is or you need to be able to detect the end of the file (EOF).
+When looping over a file to read its contents, you either need to know how long the file is or you need to be able to detect the end of the file.
 99% of time, you won't know the size of the file, so being able to detect EOF is the only viable method.
 C++ provides a number of ways to check for EOF, so there are a number of ways people tend to write their loop conditions, all of which are perfectly valid.
 Here are 5 ways to check for the end of a file, be it explicit or not.